My updated review of Gary Lippman’s novel, Set the Controls for the Heart of Sharon Tate:

 Maybe I dreamed it?
 Maybe time is slipping?
 I’m off on some dimensional twist?
 The book is a time portal?

 The trippy deja vu experience was so visceral I made a video.
-One of my friends texted me, “Are you ok?”
+After seeing the video, one of my friends texted me, “Are you ok?”
 I responded, “Trippin’ ballz! just kidding.”
 This experience is all drug-free.

 I used to have three or four books going at a time when I lived in New York City and would often finish that many books each week.
 Subways and cafes are great places for reading.
 I used to think of books as palm-sized time machines – reading several books at once was like zigzagging across the universe!